cpbotha/cpbotha.github.io/content/posts/2017-01-09-deep-work-a-welcome-kick-in-the-butt.md

 I have resolved to put in a massive effort to get my Deep Work muscles back in top form.

 I _knew_ all of this stuff before.
-Heck, I&#8217;ve even written on this blog about [deprioritising communication to make room for important things][3], [minimising interruptions and maximising concentration][4] and more (use the search Luke).
+Heck, I've even written on this blog about [deprioritising communication to make room for important things][3], [minimising interruptions and maximising concentration][4] and more (use the search Luke).

-Somehow, maybe because of my transition to business, I&#8217;ve slipped back into the illusion that you have to be connected all the time.
+Somehow, maybe because of my transition to business, I've slipped back into the illusion that you have to be connected all the time.
 On an average workday, I have email, two instances of slack, one instance of mattermost and whatsapp all open on my desktop, just in case I need to be reached.
-(To be clear, there&#8217;s a great deal of messages that go through them every day, so it&#8217;s not just me sitting there waiting in vain for someone, anyone, to please send me a message.)
+(To be clear, there's a great deal of messages that go through them every day, so it's not just me sitting there waiting in vain for someone, anyone, to please send me a message.)

-Contrary to what I&#8217;ve convinced myself of, these tools all detract significantly from my value production, both in terms of quality and throughput.
+Contrary to what I've convinced myself of, these tools all detract significantly from my value production, both in terms of quality and throughput.

-# Structure and summary of the book
+## Structure and summary of the book

 In Part 1, Newport tries to convince you of the value and necessity of Deep Work.
 The take-home message is that in order to excel at learning and at doing especially in the current interruption and distraction filled information age, we need unfragmented periods of distraction-free concentration, during which we push our cognition to the limit.

-When I say it like that, it seems pretty obvious, doesn&#8217;t it?
+When I say it like that, it seems pretty obvious, doesn't it?

-Phrased differently, the great fallacy of current times is that one can perform at one&#8217;s best whilst being hyper-connected.
+Phrased differently, the great fallacy of current times is that one can perform at one's best whilst being hyper-connected.

-One can&#8217;t.
+One can't.

-Even worse, if we continue doing it this way, we&#8217;ll start losing our ability to focus.
+Even worse, if we continue doing it this way, we'll start losing our ability to focus.

 In Part 2, Newport gives high-level advice towards implementing Deep Work, packaged as the four rules of Deep Work:

   1. Work deeply: More about this further down.
   2. Embrace boredom: Avoid busywork.
 That is, when you have a few minutes waiting in line somewhere, use the time to think instead of reaching for your smartphone.
   3. Quit social media: EEEKE!
-Don&#8217;t worry, it&#8217;s slightly more complicated, but &#8220;manage social media&#8221; would not have had the same impact.)
+Don't worry, it's slightly more complicated, but &#8220;manage social media&#8221; would not have had the same impact.)
   4. Drain the shallows: Squeeze out as much as possible shallow work from your schedule.
 Focus work should be the default, distractions (shallow work) the exception.

 In terms of scheduling, rule #1 can be implemented in at least four different ways: monastic (isolate yourself almost permanently), bimodal (isolate yourself some of the time, but for significant periods, e.g. a month sabbatical), rhythmic (integrate into your schedule at set times during the day every day), journalistic (cultivate the ability to work deeply whenever you get a moment).